DocJon/git-example/README.md

 My GitHub user account: chad-thompson
 3)  Submit a pull request to have your name / account added to the 'master' project.

 It will also be a way that you can start a conversation with me if you'd like.

 I'd love to know if you find the course useful.

+My GitHub user account: DocJon